szmaragdynia/python-learning/README.md

-# Repo for all things python
+# Repository for all things python
 This repository serves as a container for different pythonese 'things'.
 I've choosen that "design" of a repository because I rarely use python.

 "sensible_scripts" directory contains scripts that actually do something useful.